Santiago Cordero

+He made his debut in 2012 at his training club, Club Regatas de Bella Vista.

+Career

-Cordero has 18 caps for Argentina, since his first test match at the 31–12 loss to England, at 9 November 2013, in Twickenham Stadium, aged 19 years old.
+His first test match for Argentina was the 31–12 loss to England, at 9 November 2013, in Twickenham Stadium, when he was 19 years old.

 Cordero played one match in the 2013 End-of-year rugby union test for the Barbarians against Fiji, at the Centenary Match to mark 100 years of rugby in Fiji.

-Cordero caught the attention of a wider rugby audience during the 2015 World Cup with his pace and stepping skills, having scored memorable tries, two against Georgia (in which he was named "Man of the Match") and one against Tonga.
+Santiago caught the attention of a wider rugby audience during the 2015 World Cup with his pace and stepping skills, having scored memorable tries, two against Georgia (in which he was named "Man of the Match") and one against Tonga.
 His clean breaks and distance covered were also noteworthy, thus making significant contributions to Argentina's fourth place in the tournament.

 Cordero scored one try for the Argentinian side that beat the Barbarians 49–31 in the 2015 Killik Cup match, held at Twickenham on 21 November 2015.